skills/introduction-to-github/README.md

 <details id=3>
 <summary><h2>Step 3: Open a pull request</h2></summary>

-_Nice work making that commit :sparkles:_
+_Nice work making that commit! :sparkles:_

 Now that you have made a change to the project and created a commit, it’s time to share your proposed change through a pull request!

-**What is a pull request?**: Collaboration happens on a _[pull request[(https://docs.github.com/en/get-started/quickstart/github-glossary#pull-request)_.
+**What is a pull request?**: Collaboration happens on a _[pull request](https://docs.github.com/en/get-started/quickstart/github-glossary#pull-request)_.
 The pull request shows the changes in your branch to other people and allows people to accept, reject, or suggest additional changes to your branch.
 In a side by side comparison, this pull request is going to keep the changes you just made on your branch and propose applying them to the `main` project branch.
 For more information about pull requests, see "[About pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)" or watch the video linked below.
 <br>:tv: [Video: Introduction to pull requests](https://youtu.be/kJr-PIfLDl4)

 ### :keyboard: Activity: Create a pull request